DecodedCo/pollen/README.md

 This work is available under the MIT license: <http://paulrobertlloyd.mit-license.org/>

+You *must* license the DIN family of fonts before use, and please update links to your own CDN copy.

 ### Referenced Works

 * Style guide based on the Mezzoblue Markup Guide <http://www.mezzoblue.com/downloads/markupguide/>